 Additionally, once they’re pleased with the work – and they will be because you’re going to knock their socks off – then you can use the work in your portfolio.
 Don’t forget to also add their testimonial to your sales page.
 And if they don’t like the work, you can still use it in your portfolio if you’re proud of the results.

-Volunteer work is another opportunity for you to build a portfolio and to do good at the same time.
+Building a portfolio through volunteer work is another opportunity and does good at the same time.
 Many non-profits can benefit from the work of freelance service providers.

 They get a service for free and you get quality samples for your portfolio.
 It’s great when you can reference something and show potential customers where they can find your work online too.
 It’s instant credibility.